Skip to content

 Common options: --port <port> (default 3110), --host <address>, --token <token>.

-To keep ChatLab running persistently (auto-start on login + crash recovery), add the --daemon flag:
+To keep ChatLab running persistently (auto-start on login), add the --daemon flag:

 bash